Civil rights icon Rep. John Lewis announces he has stage 4 pancreatic cancer - Local News 8

 Pancreatic cancer was the third-leading cause of death from cancer in the United States in 2018, after lung and colorectal cancers, according to the National Cancer Institute.
 The cancer, on average and across all stages, has a five-year survival rate of 9%, according to the American Cancer Society.

-Lewis, who is in his 17th term as a member of Congress, said he will return to Washington in the coming days to begin his treatment plan, which will last several weeks.
+But Lewis, who is in his 17th term as a member of Congress, is vowing to continue his work, stating that he’ll return to Washington in the coming days to begin his treatment plan, which will last several weeks.

 “I may miss a few votes during this period, but with God’s grace I will be back on the front lines soon,” he said.